TIBCOSoftware/flogo/README.md

 - tracing & monitoring hooks

 While also exposing a common set of contributions via activities and triggers.
 For example, all available triggers can be leveraged to dispatch events to any action implementation, that is, flows for application integration, streams for stream processing, rules for contextual rule processing, etc.

-<<build an animation showing events coming in and being dispatched to actions>>

 # Flogo Core